Best women's backpacks 2019

 “Eagle Creek has great wheeled rucksacks – really fantastic quality.
 I wish it hadn't taken me so long to discover them.”Buy now from Eagle Creek

 The adventurer's go-to, Osprey are a safe bet when it comes to versatility, durability and a comfy carrying experience.
 This rucksack's body wrap keeps the load close to your body – spreading the weight evenly around your hips.
 If that wasn't enough, its design also makes it easier for you to breathe.
 So if you're off on a hike or up a mountain somewhere, this is the rucksack for you.

 “If you want a comfy, supportive rucksack, buy an Osprey.”Buy now from Amazon

 Looking for the best women's gymwear?
 See which items of clothing we recommend for sports and working out.

 Winner of the Mumsnet Best award in the 'Best Budget Changing Bag' category, this versatile bag can be worn as a rucksack, a cross body bag, or carried as a tote.
 It's got a secure double-zip fastening and pockets galore – including a special wipe-dispensing one that means you can easily grab a wipe without having to rummage through toys, snacks, nappies etc. Mumsnetters also love the fact that it can be easily attached to your buggy to save your back.

 “The best thing about the Babymel bags though is the velcro straps which attach it to the pushchair handle really easily.”

-You can read our full review of the Babymel convertible backpack here.Buy now from John Lewis
+You can read our full review of the Babymel convertible rucksack here.Buy now from John Lewis

-If you want even more tips, check out Swears By a weekly roundup of the best shopping recommendations from Mumsnet users.
+If you want even more tips, check out Swears By for weekly roundups of the best shopping recommendations from Mumsnet users.

 Mumsnet carries some affiliate marketing links, so if you buy something through our posts, we may get a small share of the sale (more details here).